 - organisations who don’t pay the levy and pay part of the costs of apprenticeships, known as co-investment, will have their contribution reduced from 10 per cent to 5 per cent; with the government paying the remaining 95 per cent of costs

 - £5 million will be allocated to the Institute for Apprenticeships and National Apprenticeship Service in 2019-20 to ensure all new apprentices are starting on employer-designed apprenticeship standards from September 2020.

-These changes are expected to take effect from April 2019.
 More information on paying the levy, and co-investment funding, can be found in our in-depth section.